The Saint of Bright Doors: Reception and awards

-Writing for The New York Times, Amal El-Mohtar called the novel "the best book I’ve read all year," saying that it was a "casual challenge to what a fantasy novel could be" and "manages to pinpoint the peculiar insanity of our modernity."
-Jake Casella Brookins of Locus said that the book was "a hard book to talk about...
+Amal El-Mohtar for The New York Times called the novel "the best book I’ve read all year," saying that it was a "casual challenge to what a fantasy novel could be" and "manages to pinpoint the peculiar insanity of our modernity."
+Jake Casella Brookins at Locus said that the book was "a hard book to talk about...
 There is so much going on here, and yet it all fits together perfectly – book of the year material, no question," adding that it "deploys some truly huge ideas in how it plays with the writing and rewriting of history and culture" and that had a striking "commitment to the revolutionary impulse and societal critique."

-Aigner Loren Wilson of Lightspeed described the novel a "a slow beautiful burn of wonderful city descriptions and magical mysteries" that wasn't "as dark as I was expecting."
-Publishers Weekly reviewed the novel as "a lyrical but sluggish fantasy," saying that it was a "meandering meditation on mind-body duality, fanaticism, and eschatology that will appeal only to fans of the most cerebral fantasies."
+Aigner Loren Wilson at Lightspeed described the book as "a slow beautiful burn of wonderful city descriptions and magical mysteries" that wasn't "as dark as I was expecting."
+Publishers Weekly called it "a lyrical but sluggish fantasy," saying that it was a "meandering meditation on mind-body duality, fanaticism, and eschatology that will appeal only to fans of the most cerebral fantasies."